Component or Cartridge

 Cartridge Seals

-Larger pump designs, such as ANSI process, vertical turbine & split case pumps offer the flexibility of utilizing a cartridge seal.
-While cartridge seals are typically more expensive compared to component seals, there may be long-term benefits that can justify the increase in price.
-Cartridge mechanical seals and component seals use similar components, but the stationary components are preassembled in a housing, and the rotating components are preassembled on a shaft-mounted sleeve that is sealed with an o-ring.
-With cartridge seals, the spring tension is preset.
-To ensure the proper tension, a retaining device holds the rotating and stationary elements in alignment until after the seal is mounted.
+Larger pump designs, such as ANSI process, vertical turbine, and split case pumps, offer the flexibility of using cartridge seals.
+While cartridge seals typically cost more than component seals, the long-term benefits may justify the higher price.
+Cartridge mechanical seals and component seals use similar components, but the stationary parts are preassembled in a housing, and the rotating parts are preassembled on a shaft-mounted sleeve sealed with an O-ring.
+Cartridge seals have preset spring tension, and a retaining device holds the rotating and stationary elements aligned until the seal is mounted.

 Component vs. Cartridge

-Cartridge mechanical seals may cost two to three times compared to component seals.
-Despite the higher initial investment, a cartridge seal can be a more cost-effective, long term solution.
-Below are the advantages of using a cartridge seal over a component seal.
+Cartridge mechanical seals typically cost two to three times more than component seals upfront.
+However, the higher initial investment can be offset by the long-term cost-effectiveness of a cartridge seal.
+The advantages of using a cartridge seal over a component seal are as follows:

-• Ease of Installation - Cartridge seals are easier install since all components are preassembled.
-If a technician doesn't set proper spring tension in a component seal, the pump can leak and the seam may be permanently damaged.
-Cartridge seals include a retaining device that holds the rotating and stationary elements in alignment until after the seal is mounted.
-While a competent pump technician might not find this to be a great benefit during a planned pump overhaul, it can be extremely beneficial during an emergency outage.
+- Ease of Installation - Cartridge seals are easier to install since all components come preassembled.
+However, if a technician fails to set the proper spring tension in the seal, the pump may leak, and the seal could become permanently damaged.
+Cartridge seals include a retaining device that keeps the rotating and stationary elements aligned until the seal is installed.
+While an experienced pump technician may not consider this a significant advantage during a planned overhaul, it can be extremely beneficial during an emergency shutdown.

-• Split Seal Designs - Cartridge seals can be found in a split-design allowing the replacement of the seal to be performed with minimum disassembly of the pump and/or motor.
-This can greatly reduce downtime during an emergency outage.
-Split seals are an excellent consideration for split case and some larger vertical turbine pumps.
+- Split Seal Designs - The split-design of cartridge seals allows for easy seal replacement, requiring minimal disassembly of the pump and/or motor.
+This can significantly reduce downtime during emergency outages.
+Split seals are an excellent choice for split case and larger vertical turbine pumps.

-• Impeller Adjustment - Some pumps, particularly those with semi-open impellers, require periodic adjustment of the impeller face clearance.
-Users can make this adjustment by moving the pump shaft axially, which can change the tension on the seal.
-On a components seal, resetting the seal tension requires significant disassembly of the pump.
-Most cartridge mechanical seals have retaining devices that can be reinstalled to align the stationary and rotating elements.
-This makes it easy to reset the seal tension after the impeller face clearance has been adjusted.
+- Impeller Adjustment - Pumps with semi-open impellers often require periodic adjustment of the impeller face clearance.
+Users can make this adjustment by moving the pump shaft axially, which can alter the seal tension.
+Resetting the seal tension on a component seal typically requires extensive disassembly of the pump.
+In contrast, most cartridge mechanical seals have retaining devices that can be easily reinstalled to realign the stationary and rotating elements, simplifying the process of resetting the seal tension after adjusting the impeller face clearance.

 Making the Right Choice

-If users are aiming to find the most cost-effective, long-term solution to pump maintenance and they anticipate in-service seal replacement, a cartridge mechanical seal will likely be a good choice.
-Incorporating a cartridge mechanical seal also allows the conversion from a packing seal to a mechanical seal.
-When low initial cost is important, component seals and a well-trained pump technician are the best option.
+For a cost-effective, long-term pump maintenance solution that accommodates in-service seal replacement, a cartridge mechanical seal is likely the best choice.
+This type of seal also enables the conversion from a packing seal to a mechanical seal.
+However, when low initial cost is the priority, component seals paired with a skilled pump technician may be the optimal option.